Jump to accessibility statement Skip to content

 Art and Design

 Our research embraces collaborative and cross-disciplinary practice, as demonstrated by staff sharing their ideas and research through workshops and seminars.
-We work in partnership with the Northern Bridge Consortium – an AHRC funded CDT, which supports PhD scholarships for research students across seven northern universities (University of Northumbria, Newcastle University, Teesside University, Durham University, Belfast University, Queen’s University and University of Sunderland).
-Staff undertake research work across two campuses and have access to excellent facilities and technical support.
+We work in partnership with the Northern Bridge Consortium – an Arts and Humanities Research Council (AHRC) funded CDT, which supports PhD scholarships for research students across seven northern universities (Northumbria University, Newcastle University, Teesside University, Durham University, Belfast University, Queen’s University and University of Sunderland).
+We undertake research work across two campuses and have access to excellent facilities and technical support.

 Art, Design and Society

-Research in art and design which explores and contributes to, challenges, reflects and shapes our communities and the wider world.
-Included in this theme is work that could be described as extending the vocabularies of art and design; researchers who often explore the territory between different disciplines, sometimes in a collaborative and participatory way - for example artists and designers working with the sciences, film, dance, music, curation, health and wellbeing and performance, as well as examining issues around sustainability, climate emergency and site-specificity.
+Work that is included in this theme could be described as extending the vocabularies of art and design.
+Researchers often explore the territory between different disciplines, sometimes in a collaborative and participatory way – for example, artists and designers may work with the sciences, film, dance, music, curation, health and wellbeing and performance, while examining issues around sustainability, climate emergency and site-specificity.

 Materials, Materiality and Media

-Research in art and design which encompasses the exploration of ideas specifically through the use of materials (painting, drawing, the photographic image etc) and making; and research in art and design which explores new/digital media and the networked image including the impact digital media has on the presentation and interpretation of culture in museum collections.
+This theme covers research which encompasses the exploration of ideas specifically through the use of materials and making, and research in art and design which explores new/digital media and the networked image including the impact digital media has on the presentation and interpretation of culture in museum collections.
 This may include the interplay between digital and physical materials as well as experimentation with print and materials.
 For example, as a result of Covid-19, cultural audiences must now encounter the materiality of physical art, design and craft-based outputs through virtual, often networked experiences.